Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 Yes!
 We have a [map of organizations using Chamber Dashboard](https://chamberdashboard.com/chamber-dashboard-user-map/)

 = I want the plugin to do _____.
 Can you make it do that? = Probably!
-I am definitely interested in making this as useful as possible for chambers of commerce, so please let me know what features you need!
+We are definitely interested in making this as useful as possible for chambers of commerce, so please let us know what features you need!
 You can use the contact form at [chamberdashboard.com/contact](http://chamberdashboard.com/contact)

 = Is it translation-ready? =
 Yes, the plugin is ready to be translated!  .po and .mo files are included.
 If you translate the plugin, I would love to include your translation with future releases of the plugin.

 == Screenshots ==
 1. Entering business information
+2. Business Directory admin page
+3. Featured Business widget
+4. Business search widget

+= Contributors =
+Several people have contributed to the development of Chamber Dashboard:
+* Jonathan Kay, jpkay
+* Mike Davis, jmdxsvhs15 - map clustering
+* Justin Ribeiro - business categories shortcode

 == Changelog ==
 = 2.9.3 =